JoshHyde9/qwik-contentful/README.md

    1. From the dashboard click on the space you want to use.
    2. Go to `Settings > API Keys` and create a new API key.
    3. Add the new keys to the `.env`.
+5. Add your Content Type ID to the `.env` as well.
+   1. Select `Space > Your Space`.
+   2. Create a new entry or click on an existing entry.
+   3. Click on `Info` on the right-hand side.
+   4. There should be an option called `Content Type ID`.
+This goes into your `.env`.
-5. Run `npm run dev` to start the local development server.
+6. Run `npm run dev` to start the local development server.

 ### Note